Maimunar/go-projects/todo/README.md

 - `github.com/spf13/cobra` for the command line interface
 - `github.com/mergestat/timediff` for displaying relative friendly time differences (1 hour ago, 10 minutes ago, etc)

-## Custom Resources

-### Example Application

-You can find an [example version](https://github.com/dreamsofcode-io/goprojects/releases/tag/0.1.0) of this todo list on the releases tab of this repo.

-### Example Data File
+### Data File

-Additionally, an example CSV looks like as follows:
+The Data File used is a CSV file with the following columns:

 ```
 ID,Description,CreatedAt,IsComplete